Papillomavirus (Types 6, 11, 16, 18) Vaccine (Human, Recombinant)

 Respiratory: Pharyngolaryngeal pain (3%), cough (2%), nasal congestion (1%)

-<1% (Limited to important or life-threatening): Acute disseminated encephalomyelitis, alopecia areata, anaphylactic/anaphylactoid reaction, appendicitis, arrhythmia, arthritis, asthma, autoimmune hemolytic anemia and other autoimmune diseases, bronchospasm, cellulitis, cerebrovascular accident, chills, DVT, fatigue, gastroenteritis, Guillain-Barré syndrome, hypersensitivity reaction, hyper-/hypothyroidism, injection site joint movement impairment, ITP, JIA, lymphadenopathy, motor neuron disease, pancreatitis, paralysis, pelvic inflammatory disease, pulmonary embolus, RA, renal failure (acute), seizure, sepsis, syncope (may result in falls with injury or be associated with tonic-clonic movements), transverse myelitis, urticaria, weakness
+<1% (LImited to important or life-threatening): Acute disseminated encephalomyelitis, acute renal failure, anaphylactoid reaction, anaphylaxis, appendicitis, arthritis, arthropathy (impaired joint movement at injection site), asthma, autoimmune disease, autoimmune hemolytic anemia, bronchospasm, cardiac arrhythmia, cellulitis, cerebrovascular accident, chills, deep vein thrombosis, fatigue, gastroenteritis, Guillain-Barré syndrome, hypersensitivity reaction, hyperthyroidism, hypothyroidism, immune thrombocytopenia, juvenile rheumatoid arthritis, lymphadenopathy, demyelinating disease, pancreatitis, paralysis, partial alopecia (alopecia areata), pelvic inflammatory disease, pulmonary embolism, rheumatoid arthritis, seizure, sepsis, syncope (may result in falls with injury or be associated with tonic-clonic movements), transverse myelitis, urticaria, weakness

 Concerns related to adverse effects: